A Guide To Visiting The Statue Of Liberty: 25 Best Tips

 Accessibility of the Statue of Liberty

-Fore more information on visiting Statue of Liberty with a disability, you may want to check this page.
+Fore more information on visiting Statue of Liberty with a disability, you may want to check the National Parks Service page.

 Security checks